 She has collaborated with numerous early music ensembles including Sequentia, P.A.N., and her own Concerto delle Dame (1978-89), one of the first to specialize in music composed by women.
 In 1991 she founded the (mostly) female ensemble Cappella Artemisia, dedicated to early music from Italian convents.
 In 1997, she began publishing this repertoire together with her husband, American cornettist Bruce Dickey, under the name of Artemisia Editions.

 Candace is an active teacher, working with singers, actors, teachers and psychiatric patients.
-She is on the faculty of the Bernstein School of Musical Theater in Bologna.
+She is on the faculty of the Bernstein School of Musical Theater in Bologna and the Accademia Teatrale Veneta in Venice.

 - News and Programs